GENyO-BioInformatics/Covid19_Seasonality/README.md

 # Covid19_Seasonality
 This repository contains the functions and data to reproduce results of the article: "Examining the Impact of Population Immunity on the Relationship Between Climate Variables and SARS-CoV-2 Transmission"

-## Raw Data
+## Data

-The folder "RawData" contains three files: SpainRawData.RData, ItaliaRawData.RData and EuropeRawData.RData.
+The folder "Data" contains three files: SpainRawData.RData, ItaliaRawData.RData and EuropeRawData.RData.
 Each file contains the different variables downloaded and analyzed for each of the European countries and the regions of Spain and Italy.

 ## Code, results and figures
-Using the Launch_code.R file, all the results and figures that appear in the article are generated.
+Using the Run_code.R file, all the results and figures that appear in the article are generated.
 Neverthless, each of the files that contains the different functions can also be executed individually.

 ### Process data